drone-plugins/github-actions/README.md

 ## Plugin step usage

 Provide uses, with & env of github action to use in plugin step settings.
+Provide GITHUB_TOKEN as environment variable if it is required for an action.

 ```console
 steps: